 End-stage HIV/AIDS patients are, in general, younger than the typical hospice patient but often have the diseases that are seen in older HIV-negative patients; they are said to have “early aging.”
 The co-morbidity that has been designated as the terminal illness could be anal or cervical cancer, lymphoma, advanced coronary disease, etc. But either long-term HIV or a side effect of the antiretroviral medication has put the patient at higher risk for developing the terminal illness.

-Hospice eligibility guidelines for patients with end-stage HIV/AIDS
+What are the hospice eligibility guidelines for patients with end-stage HIV/AIDS?

 Patients are considered in the terminal stage of their illness (life expectancy of six months or less) if they meet the following (1 and 2 must be present; factors from 3 will add supporting documentation):

 1. CD4+ count <25 cells/mm3 or persistent viral load >100,000 copies/ml, plus one of the following:

 - Untreated or not responsive to treatment; wasting (loss of 33% lean body mass)

 - Mycobacterium avium complex (MAC) bacteremia, untreated, unresponsive to treatment or treatment refused